What is the purpose of the Outdoor School Program?

 The Parkway Outdoor School Program grew its roots in the Parkway School District in 1969-70.
 The program has evolved quite a bit in its 46-year history, but the central focus of environmental, ecological, and experiential education still remains intact.
 Outdoor School is a program aimed at striking a balance between giving a better understanding of how the natural world works, building a school community, and providing students with an opportunity to develop their own personal connections with the earth and nature.
 The objectives are:

 - Develop insight into natural science concepts through hands-on experiential field lessons and activities that promote learning about ecological systems in the natural world.

-- Develop an appreciation of the environment and understanding of environmental issues.
+- Develop an appreciation of the environment and an understanding of environmental issues.

-- Develop outdoor/primitive skills which enable students to interact and utilize nature for survival, connecting to culture, artistic expressions, and recreational purpose.
+- Develop outdoor/primitive skills which enable students to interact and utilize nature for survival, connecting to culture, artistic expressions, and recreational purposes.

 - Learn the functions of community living, and develop a better understanding of civic virtues through daily interactions, cooperative activities, and group challenges

 Where and when is the Outdoor School Program held?

 Camp Lakewood at the YMCA of the Ozarks

 How much does it cost for my child to attend Outdoor School?

 $275 (costs include: student lodging, meals, insurance for four days and three nights, staffing, supplies, and transportation)